abhishek123mojumdar/React-101/Readme-react-101-notes.md

 ## Mounting

 1. constructor() --> will be called whenever a component is created , it is the best place to initialize STATE and bind event handlers to class instance ,we should not make http call in constructor.
 2. static getDerivedStateFromProps() --> a rarely used method , it basically monitors the change in the props over time.
 As this is a static method we will not have access to the THIS key word inside this method.
 3. render()
 4. ccomponentDidMount() --> Gets called immediately after a component and all its children component have been rendered.
 Do all the ajax class to load data here.

 ## Updating

 1. constructor
-2. static getDerivedStateFromProps
+2. static getDerivedStateFromProps(props,state) -- > called every time the component is re-rendered
-3. shouldComponentUpdate
+3. shouldComponentUpdate(nextProps, nextState) --> this method receives the updated props and state and dictates if the component should re-render at all or not.
+We can compare the current values of props and state and previous values of props and state and the return true or false --> this would tell react if to re-render the component or not .
+This basically helps in performance optimization.
-4. render
+4. render() --> renders
-5. getSnapshotBeforeUpdate()
+5. getSnapshotBeforeUpdate(prevProps, prevState) --> Rarely used method (depends upon shadow Dom)
-6. componentDidUpdate()
+6. componentDidUpdate(prevProps, prevState , snapshot) --> this will be called only once in the re-render cycle after the re-render has been completed of the component and all its child components.

 ## Unmounting